Jane McGonigal

 Jane McGonigal (born October 21, 1977) is an American author, game designer, and researcher.
-McGonigal advocates using mobile and digital technology to channel positive attitudes and collaboration in a real-world context.

-Biography
+McGonigal is known for her game Jane the Concussion Slayer and her role as Director of Game Research and Development at Institute for the Future.

+McGonigal received her Ph.D. in Performance Studies from the University of California, Berkeley in 2006, where she was the first in the department to study computer and video games.
+She has worked on several notable alternate reality games, including I Love Bees (2004) and World Without Oil (2007), as well as designing SuperBetter (2012).
+After suffering a severe concussion in 2009, she created Jane the Concussion Slayer as a therapeutic game, which evolved into SuperBetter, a platform designed to help people build resilience and achieve personal goals.

+She is the author of three books: Reality Is Broken: Why Games Make Us Better and How They Can Change the World (2011), which argues that games contribute to human happiness and can address social problems; SuperBetter: A Revolutionary Approach to Getting Stronger, Happier, Braver, and More Resilient (2015); and Imaginable: How to See the Future Coming and Feel Ready for Anything (2022).
+McGonigal has been called "the current public face of gamification," though she has expressed reservations about the term.
+She has been recognized by MIT's Technology Review as one of the world's top innovators under 35 and named to O: The Oprah Magazine's 2010 Power List.

-Early years
+Early years and education

 McGonigal was brought up in New Jersey.
 Her parents are teachers who emphasized intellectual attainment.
 Her identical twin sister, Kelly McGonigal, is a psychologist.

-Education

 McGonigal received her Bachelor of Arts in English from Fordham University in 1999, and her Ph.D. in Performance Studies from the University of California, Berkeley in 2006.
 She was the first in the department to study computer and video games.

 Personal life

 In 2009, she suffered a debilitating concussion that helped her develop a game, Jane the Concussion Slayer, for treating her concussion and other similar conditions; the game was later renamed SuperBetter.

 Philosophy

 McGonigal writes and speaks about alternate reality games and massively multiplayer online gaming.
 She also writes about the way that collective intelligence can be generated and used as a means for improving the quality of human life or working towards the solution of social ills.
 She has stated that gaming should be moving "towards Nobel Prizes."

 McGonigal has been called "the current public face of gamification."
 Despite this, McGonigal has objected to the word, stating, "I don't do 'gamification,' and I'm not prepared to stand up and say I think it works.
 I don't think anybody should make games to try to motivate somebody to do something they don't want to do.
 If the game is not about a goal you're intrinsically motivated by, it won't work."